Murder of Liam Ashley: Trial

-Further incidents involving Baker
+Further incidents

 Following his conviction, Baker remained in the public spotlight after several further violent incidents inside Auckland Prison.

 In July 2008, while being returned to Auckland Prison from Auckland City Hospital after treatment for self-inflicted injuries, Baker pulled a concealed shiv on a prison officer in an attempt to escape.
 The prison officer received minor injuries and Baker was returned to Auckland Prison.

-On 27 August 2009, Baker took a fellow inmate, an 83-year-old man convicted of sex offenses, hostage in Auckland Prison using a makeshift knife and two razor blades.
+On 27 August 2009, Baker took a fellow inmate, an 83-year-old man convicted of sex offences, hostage in Auckland Prison using a makeshift knife and two razor blades.
 He demanded to be taken to a less secure prison unit in return for the hostage's safety.
 Police managed to defuse the situation, and nobody was harmed.

 In 2010, Baker was found guilty on charges that resulted from these two incidents and was subsequently sentenced to preventive detention with no possibility of parole for at least 16 years.

-On 12 November 2016, Baker was involved in another stand-off at North Shore Hospital when he broke a window and used a glass shard to threaten officers and hospital staff.
+On 12 November 2016, Baker was involved in another stand-off at North Shore Hospital when he broke a window and used a shard of glass to threaten corrections officers and hospital staff.
+The incident was resolved without serious injury.

+In June 2020, Baker was convicted and sentenced for throwing boiling jam on another inmate and stabbing him repeatedly with a pen.